shehryar49/zuko/README.md

 # Official Repository of Plutonium Programming Langauge

 Plutonium is a dynamically typed and lightweight programming language written in C++.
-Plutonium is compiled to bytecode and then interpreted a virtual machine.
+Plutonium is compiled to bytecode and then interpreted by a virtual machine.
 This project has absolutely no external dependencies.

 #HOW TO COMPILE
  Just compile the plutonium.cpp file and the executable obtained is the stand alone plutonium interpreter.